Tag Archives: Victoria

 Tincture

-I also decided to create a tincture using vodka which is great for colds, sore throats and coughs!2016-06-14 17.18.32
+I also decided to create a tincture using vodka that is great for colds, sore throats, and coughs!2016-06-14 17.18.32

-In Plants of the Rocky Mountains by Ryan Drum, gum from the pounded flower-heads was applied to poison ivy inflammations and taken internally to relieve coughing and congestion.
-“Extracts from the dried flower-heads and leaves have sedative, antispasmodic and expectorant qualities…[and] are used in modern medications for treating asthma and bronchitis,” the book explains.
+In Plants of the Rocky Mountains by Ryan Drum, gum from the pounded flower heads was applied to poison ivy inflammations and taken internally to relieve coughing and congestion.
+“Extracts from the dried flower heads and leaves have sedative, antispasmodic and expectorant qualities…[and] are used in modern medications for treating asthma and bronchitis,” the book explains.

 Renee Lindstrom, GCFP,